mForex/mForex.API.FSharp/README.md

 ```

 ### Logging in
-Once you have your account ready, you can log in to our server using following code:
+Once you have your account ready, you can log in to our server are register for EURUSD ticks using following code:

 ```fsharp
 //Firstly, you have to create an APIClient object, which will be used to communicate with the server.